brentjanderson/brentjanderson.github.io/content/blog/2018-10-08-event-sourcing/index.md

 Not long after that piece about real-time data and logs, I started to watch and read up on [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).
 I am not the first to write about event sourcing, CQRS, or other related topics.
 Rather, this article aims to be the kind of content I wished I had when I first started down this rabbit hole.

-## A few terms before we dive in
+## State management is hard

-Before we define Event Sourcing, let's take a step back and define some related concepts first.
+Before we define Event Sourcing, let's take a step back and talk about some related concepts.

 Software exists to help people get things done.
+Most software requires that we track state on behalf of the user.
+We store photos, we remember what things they liked or retweeted, we record if a blog post has been published yet or not, and so on.

+Most commonly, we use a database to track state.
+We create tables, relationships, and add data over time.
+Choosing a database is fraught with a lot of complex decisions (although I personally)

 People write software to capture pictures, write blogs, tweet, trade stocks, and more.
 As people use software, we give software information and then ask it to keep track of it for us.
 This information could be the picture we took or the blog post we wrote.
 If a computer didn't remember what we wanted it to remember, it wouldn't be particularly useful.

 **Programmers call this stuff that we want the computer to remember "state".** State is anything we want the computer to remember over time.
 A simple calculator keeps track of the numbers you want to crunch.
 Your photo library keeps photos and information about them, like the time you took the photo.
 More sophisticated systems like banking or accounting software track balances and transactions.

 Although state is what makes software useful, it is also what makes software hard.
 "Stateless" software is easier to write, improve, and understand.
 Most bugs come from problems with managing state.
 Thus programmers spend lots of time learning about ways to manage and simplify state.

+## A few terms before we dive in

 Most software tracks state using a database.
 A database provides a central place to store and retrieve state.
 Databases make it easier to write complex systems because they are so good at managing state.
 When we put something in an online shopping cart, we are adding something to the database.
 If we come back to that cart a few days later, the cart still has our stuff in it.
 That's because the database remembers it for us.